Uuvana-Studios/longvinter-linux-server/README.md

 # Server files for running a Longvinter server.

+If you have any trouble following the guide.
+Please send us a message in [Discord](https://discord.gg/SmPZ8hRqMV) we are more than happy to help you out!

 ### This guide is made with Ubuntu 20.04

 ## Requirements and prerequisites